ziul-bio/bash_Unix_Conda/README.md

 ## About this Project:

-* Here, I share with you, my way to answer to biological questions using bioinformatics.
+*  WSL is an optional feature available for Windows 10 and 11 that allows you to run Linux (binary) programs and scripts directly on Windows.
-* In these notebooks, I describe bioinformatics tools, hoping someone could learning from it.
+   This way, it is possible that we have access to a Linux terminal inside Windows.
+As many tools developed for bioinformatics are built natively for Unix systems, we will install WSL to take advantage of these programs.

 *  Feel here to use all and share some contribuition to improve them too.

 ---